Cooking Gorgeous

 A classic choice is to serve Ghormeh Sabzi with plain steamed white rice.
 The stew's flavorful sauce complements the neutral taste of the rice perfectly.

-A refreshing cucumber and yogurt dip Cacik (Turkish Yogurt Dip), a yogurt-based beverage Ayran (Turkish Yogurt Drink), and a simple salad Shirazi Salad are other popular choices to serve with Ghormeh Sabzi.
+A refreshing cucumber and yogurt dip Cacik, a yogurt-based beverage Ayran, and a bowl of Persian Shirazi Salad Recipe are other popular choices to serve with Ghormeh Sabzi.

 Vegetarian Ghormeh Sabzi